 Moneris Convenience Fees - FAQ's

-- Why is VISA no longer accepted as a payment option on Memorial self service?
+- What credit cards are accepted as a payment option on Memorial Self-Service?

 - Why is a convenience fee being charged if I use my credit card to pay my student account?